 - How do some crustaceans strengthen their exoskeleton?

 - How many antennae do crustaceans have?
 How does this differ from a butterfly?

 - How does filter feeding among crustaceans differ from filter feeding among mollusks?

 - Why do scientists feel filter feeding evolved multiple times among crustaceans?

-- What are some examples of crustaceans?
+- What are three examples of crustaceans?

-- What are some characteristics of crustaceans?
+- What are two characteristics of crustaceans?